mdiep/MMMarkdown/README.md

 [MIT License]: http://opensource.org/licenses/mit-license.php

 ## Roadmap
-### 0.2 - Correctness
-The emphasis in this release will be on expanding the test suite and fixing bugs.
-While the initial release passed all of the tests in Gruber's test suite, those tests don't provide much coverage.

 ### 0.3 - Full HTML Support
 Because Markdown can contain raw HTML, correctly parsing Markdown requires an HTML parser; otherwise, the HTML may not be passed through correctly.
 This release will add an HTML parser.